JHamza11/Breast-Cancer-Detection/README.md

 Diagnosis is a categorical variable defined in the data as:
   * B - Benign (non-cancerous)
   * M - Malignant (cancerous)

-For classification purposes, the data will be transformed such that 0 represents benign and 1 represents malignant.
+For classification purposes, the data will be formatted such that 0 represents benign and 1 represents malignant.

 Thus, the goal of this project is to use machine learning classification methods to predict which samples are most likely to be benign or malignant.